neondatabase/website/content/docs/connect/connect-postgres-gui.md

 - hostname: `ep-square-sea-260584.us-east-2.aws.neon.tech`
 - database name: `neondb`

 Passwords are only shown when they are created.
-If you misplaced your password, you can reset it by selecting **Reset Password** link in the Connection Details widget, or by navigating to **Settings** > **Users**.
+If you misplaced your password, you can reset it by selecting the **Reset Password** link in the **Connection Details** widget, or by navigating to **Settings** > **Users**.

 Neon uses the default PostgreSQL port, `5432`.

 ## Connect to the database

 In the GUI application or IDE, enter the connection details into the appropriate fields and connect.
-In PgAdmin 4, clicking **Save** establishes the database connection.
+In PgAdmin example shown below, clicking **Save** establishes the database connection.

 ![Register - Server](./images/pgadmin4.png)

-If the connection was successful, you should be able to view and interact with your database from the GUI application or IDE.
+If the connection is successful, you should be able to view and interact with your database from the GUI application or IDE.

 ## Tested GUI applications and IDEs